|

 FNS Memo 12/18/14

-All reported changes that cause an increase in the FoodShare benefit including person additions, increases in expenses, etc., will be effective the first of the month following the report month if required verifications are received within 20 days of the request for verification.
+All reported changes that cause an increase in the FoodShare benefit including person additions, increases in expenses, etc., will be effective the first of the month following the report month if required verifications are received.

-If needed verifications are not received within 20 days, and the FoodShare case is not closed for at least one day, make the change effective the first of the month following the month verifications are received.
+If needed verifications are not received and the FoodShare case is not closed for at least one day, make the change effective the first of the month following the month verifications are received.

 Issue the appropriate supplement by the 10th day of the month the increase in benefits is effective.